GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

         gmt movie main.sh -NQuakes -Ml,png -Zs -V -C24cx12cx30 -T2018-01-01T/2018-12-31T/1d -Gblack \
         -Lc0 --FONT_TAG=18p,Helvetica,white --FORMAT_CLOCK_MAP=- -Fmp4

+..  youtube:: TH4moYCHRT8
+    :align: center
+    :height: 400px
+    :aspect: 2:1

 ..
 Warning::
   - The above script works well but it can be more efficient if a background script is used as well.

 3.3.4.
 The background script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Within movie, there is an optional background script that it is used for two purposes:
+Within :gmt-module:`movie` module, there is an optional background script that it is used for two purposes:

 #.
 Create files that will be needed by main script to make the movie.
 #.
 Make a static background plot that should form the background for all frames.

 .. admonition:: Technical Information

   The background script are run only once.

 3.3.5.
 Second attempt (with background script)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For this step, I use the background script (``pre.sh``) to:
+For this step, I use the background script (call ``pre.sh``) to:

 #.
 To create a cpt file that will be used to color the quakes.
 #.
-To make a worldwide background map.
+To make a **static** worldwide background map.

 ..
 Important::
   - This allows to create the animation much faster because the CPT and the map will be created only once (instead of 365).